TECHNICAL NOTE 1 METHODOLOGY

 14 Therefore, the 2003-04 mining industry estimates have been derived as follows:

 Income contribution by unit type

 15 An indication of the importance of these populations to the data can be gained from their contribution to the estimate of sales and service income for total MINING.
 The following table shows their proportional contributions to sales and service income.

 - A sample survey was used to estimate the contribution of

 - all businesses in the ABS maintained population

 - those businesses at or above the cut-offs in the ATO maintained population

 - 'tax exempt' businesses, that are not required to complete business income tax returns (and so would otherwise not contribute to the statistics)

 - For the balance of businesses (i.e. in the ATO maintained population below the cut-offs for their ANZSIC category), their contribution was sourced from BIT data, with some more detailed breakdowns produced using proportional relationships derived from the sample survey.
-The derivation of employment estimates is discussed below.
+The derivation of employment estimates is discussed in the Appendix.